SverreNystad/minesweeper/README.md

 - Implement a user-friendly graphical interface
 - Add the ability to save and load games
-- Add the ability to customize the game difficulty level
+- Add countdown.
-- Add the ability to play against other players or the computer.
+- Add score board